FreeLCS FAQ

 --------------------------------------

-Commandline: /usr/bin/LoudnessCorrection.py -configfile /etc/Loudness_Correction_Settings.pickle
+Commandline: /usr/bin/LoudnessCorrection.py -configfile /etc/Loudness_Correction_Settings.json

 PID: 1699